-Just like all mechanical types of equipment in this world cars are also liable to damage.
+Just like all mechanical types of equipment in this world, cars are also liable to damage.

-You might not have enough fuel or there might be some problem with the electricity supply to the engine.
+You might not have enough fuel or there might be a problem with the electricity supply to the engine.
 In this article, we will talk about the various reasons why a car could lose power while accelerating.

-Reasons Why a Car Loses Power during Acceleration
+Reasons Why a Car Loses Power During Acceleration

 1. Faulty Fuel Filter

 A fuel filter has the responsibility of filtering the fuel before it goes into the engine and combustion chamber.
-If the fuel filter gets clogged and the fuel does not reach the engine chamber in the right quantity then the engine will not be able to perform at its optimum level.
+If the fuel filter gets clogged and the fuel does not reach the engine chamber in the right quantity, then the engine will not be able to perform at its optimum level.

 2. Clogged/Dirty Air Filter

 The engine needs clean air to function properly.
 Dust and other particles can damage the combustion chamber.
 Therefore, the air that goes into the system should always be clean.
-To ensure that, an air filter is placed right before the throttle body.
+To ensure this, an air filter is placed right before the throttle body.

-As soon as the throttle opens air is sucked in and it passes through the dedicated air filter which cleanses the air of dust and other harmful particles.
+As soon as the throttle opens, air is sucked in and it passes through the dedicated air filter which cleanses the air of dust and other harmful particles.
 The air filter goes bad after a few thousand miles so it is best if you get it changed every time you go for an oil change.

 3. Clogged Catalytic Converter

 The exhaust removes all the harmful and unnecessary gases from the engine.
-The sooner the exhaust excretes these gases the sooner the engine can restart combustion.
+The sooner the exhaust excretes these gases, the sooner the engine can restart combustion.
 Therefore, if the car is able to excrete gases at a faster rate than it produces them, the car runs fast and smooth.
-However, if there is any sort of obstacle in the way like a cat-converter or a clogged exhaust then your engine loses power.
+However, if there is any sort of obstacle in the way like a cat-converter or a clogged exhaust, then your engine loses power.

 4. MAF Sensor Malfunction